Overview of Nationwide Home Insurance

 You can change this coverage to meet your needs, as long as the limit is at least 70 percent of the dwelling coverage.

-Nationwide is one of the few companies that does not place a monetary limit on this coverage, but instead will pay for the actual loss sustained.
+Nationwide is one of the few companies that does not place a monetary limit on this coverage, but instead it will pay for the actual loss sustained, up to the limit on the Dwelling amount.

 You have a nice range of options for liability, from $100,000 to $500,000, in hundred-thousand-dollar increments.